 Two ingredients, and a few minutes later, I tasted the best chocolate ganache ever.
 I was stunned.
 It tasted just like the ice cream, only more chocolaty.

-Update: I just made some of the most incredible Milk Chocolate Truffles by using salted caramel ice cream.
+Update: I just made some of the most incredible Milk Chocolate Salted Caramel Truffles using salted caramel ice cream.
 They were so rich and creamy and unbelievably good.
-I’m not sure which flavor I like best, but both are now on my list of must make treats for Valentine’s Day.
+I’m not sure which flavor I like best, but both are now on my list of must-make treats for Valentine’s Day.

 Chocolate Raspberry Ice Cream Truffles

 Items used to create this project are available on Amazon.com.
 I earn a small commission when you use the products links in th is post at NO extra cost to you.